-Do You Know The Signs of an Eating Disorder?
+Signs of an Eating Disorder

-About 10 million men and 20 million women in the United States will suffer from an eating disorder in their lifetime.
+Approximately 10 million men and 20 million women in the United States will suffer from an eating disorder in their lifetime.
 Eating disorders are among the most deadly of any mental health disorder, second only to opioid overdose.
+In fact one person dies from an eating disorder every 52 minutes.

 Despite the stereotypes, eating disorders impact people of all genders, races, social classes and ages.
-People often do not know that they have an eating disorder, and they may not know to mention it to their doctor.
-Research indicates that less than 6% of people with eating disorders are medically diagnosed as “underweight,” so it’s understandable that eating disorders often go undiagnosed.
+Meanwhile, people often do not know that they have an eating disorder, so they may not know to mention it to their doctor.

 Physical: